Becoming a Special Constable

 Please note that we cannot progress applications for Special Constables and Police Officers simultaneously.
 Please go to our FAQ’s for more information about this process.

 In order to progress to the next stage you must pass the BSQ.
 At the end of this questionnaire you will be advised of the result and provided with a feedback report.
+During the forthcoming campaign you will have until Monday 1st June 2021 to complete this stage.
+If you are successful in passing this stage, you will be invited to complete the second online assessment, the Situational Judgement Test (SJT).
+Please note you must have completed all the online stages by 23.55 on Tuesday 1st June 2021.

 You will be presented with a number of different situations that you may face as a Special Constable with a choice of different actions that might be taken.